Estonia

 Children per mother (CPM)

-Estonia's children per mother (CPM) stood at 2.27 in 2024, marking a slight decrease of 0.07 from the previous year.
-Over the last five years, the CPM has remained relatively steady, averaging 2.39.
-This figure exceeds the 1970s average of 2.04 by approximately 0.23.
-On a global scale, Estonia ranks 30th among 38 countries, while within Europe, it holds the 24th position out of 31.
+Estonia's children per mother (CPM) stood at 2.27 in 2024, showing a slight decrease of 0.07 from the previous year.
+Over the last five years, the average CPM has remained fairly steady at 2.39.
+When compared to the 1970s average of 2.04, the current figure is approximately 0.23 higher.
+Among 38 countries globally, Estonia holds the 30th position, while in Europe, it ranks 24th out of 31.

 | Year | CPM | Year | CPM |